Enjoy a fun Fall Scavenger Hunt this week with this free printable list of clues!

 - For a solstice (Summer and Winter), the Sun appears to reach its most northern or southern point relative to the Earth's equator.

-Items to Take on a Fall Scavenger Hunt
+Items to Take on an Autumn Scavenger Hunt

-Here are a few of our tips for things to bring with you including affiliate links to a few of our favorite items:
+Here are a few of our tips for what to bring with you on your hunt including affiliate links to a few of our favorite items:

 ◊ Grab a jacket or sweater if it's chilly!